stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Introduction                                                            {#intro}
 ============

-This is a detailed overview of the gSOAP C and C++ XML data bindings and discussed the advantages, concepts, usage, and implementation.
-At the end of this document two examples are given to illustrate the application of XML data bindings.
+This article gives a detailed overview of the gSOAP C and C++ XML data bindings and highlights the advantages, concepts, usage, and implementation aspects of XML data bindings.

-The first simple example `address.cpp` shows how to use wsdl2h to bind an XML schema to C++.
-The C++ application reads and writes an XML file into and from a C++ "address book" data structure.
-The C++ data structure is an STL vector of address objects.

-The second example `graph.cpp` shows how XML is serialized as a tree, digraph, and cyclic graph.
-The digraph and cyclic graph serialization rules are similar to SOAP 1.1/1.2 encoded multi-ref elements with id-ref attributes to link elements through IDREF XML references, creating a an XML graph with pointers to XML nodes.

 The major advantage of XML data bindings is that your application data is always **type safe** in C and C++ by binding XML schema types to C/C++ types.